AresimaF/PunchClock/README.md

-# PunchClock
+# PersonalPunchClock
-A personal punch clock for time tracking, round 2.
-Base functionality, more to come.
+For personal time tracking